 Suffrage: Only for White Women?
 The woman suffrage movement was often in tension with the movement for racial equality.
 Before and especially after the Civil War, there was acrimonious debate among reformers whether African Americans or women were more deserving of the vote.
 Elizabeth Cady Stanton and some other suffrage leaders were dismayed when the Fourteenth Amendment (adopted in 1868) guaranteed citizenship, and with it the vote, to all males regardless of race.
 This was the first time the word male was added to the Constitution.
 Stanton attacked the amendment as "manhood suffrage" and "establishing an aristocracy of men."

 An Experiment in Applied Radicalism.
 All told, suffrage was a profoundly radical movement.
 Inspired by the success of America's abolition movement, it sought to upend one of Western society’s most deeply rooted traditions: the systematic disenfranchisement of half of humanity.
 Small wonder freethinkers were numerous within its ranks.

 These nineteenth-century movements helped to shape the twentieth century and beyond, most of all with the extension of the franchise to women in 1920.

 There were other influences, too, including the hugely popular children’s books of L. Frank Baum, who married the youngest daughter of Matilda Joslyn Gage and spent years absorbing Gage’s freethinking and feminist ideas.
-In Baum’s land of Oz, women are men’s equals, religion is all but absent, and free individuals work out their differences with little involvement by the state.
+In Baum’s land of Oz women are men’s equals; religion is all but absent; and free individuals of either sex work out their differences with little involvement by the state.